 Discovering a joyous crowd gathered inside and out front of Organico, a popular vegan-friendly restaurant, we join the horde and let the alternating stream of musicians transform the night into a melee of dancing.
 As the stage empties inside the eatery, the steady beat of drums emerge across the street.

-Adults and children dance into the middle of the crowd as more musicians wielding variety of instruments add to the rhythm of the night.
+Adults and children dance into the middle of the crowd as more musicians wielding a variety of instruments add to the rhythm of the night.
 We are told this is an almost nightly occurrence, a musical gathering of locals and travelers alike, a camaraderie forged in the warm salty breeze under an exuberant sky.
 The drums echo the Costa Rican pulse, its reverberation encouraging my soul as the adventure carries us ever forward to the next destination.

-Here’s some tips to help plan your trip to Montezuma, Costa Rica:
+Here are some tips to help plan your trip to Montezuma, Costa Rica:

 Flights: Flights from the US to Costa Rica are daily.
 Consider flying into the capital city of San Jose and head northwest to the Nicoya Peninsula to Montezuma.
 Skyscanner has flight alerts, app tracking and daily deals to get you the best rates by plane for your trip.